Contents

 A Case Study for Mount Kilimanjaro Insurance Cover in Tanzania

-Mountain trekking is the best thing you can do in life but comes with the highest risk of acute mountain sickness (AMS) commonly referred to as altitude sickness.
+Mountain trekking is the best thing you can do in life, but it comes with the highest risk of acute mountain sickness (AMS), commonly referred to as altitude sickness.

-Altitude sickness can be very dangerous if you can get quick medical attention.
+Altitude sickness can be hazardous if you don’t get quick medical attention.
 Severe conditions could lead to breathing failure and death.

-Though there are many causes of mountain sickness while climbing Kilimanjaro like route selection, lack of preparation prior to climbing, or even poor knowledge of climbing guides.
+There are many causes of mountain sickness when climbing Kilimanjaro, including route selection, inadequate preparation, and poor knowledge of climbing guides.

-But we all agree that there is a serious risk which requires you to get the best policy which covers the high altitude above 6,000m.
+We all agree that there is a serious risk, so you need the best policy that covers the high altitude above 6,000m.

 Does climbing Mount Kilimanjaro require travel insurance?